castwide/solargraph/README.md

 ## Integrating Solargraph into Other IDEs

 Documentation for Solargraph integration is forthcoming.
-In the meantime, refer to the VS Code extension source for an example.
+In the meantime, refer to the VS Code extension source for an example (forthcoming).